Hop-Constrained Metric Embeddings and their Applications: Hop-constrained clan embedding

-Unlike in the Ramsey partitions, here we create a cover, and every vertex will be padded in some cover.
+Unlike in the Ramsey partitions, here we create a cover, and every vertex will be padded in some cluster.
 However, some vertices might belong to multiple clusters.
 Our goal will be to minimize the total measure of all the clusters in the cover.
 In other words, to minimize the measure of ``repeated vertices''.
-As previously we denote \red{$h'=2kh$}.
 The construction is given in \Cref{alg:hier-Clan} and the procedures \Cref{alg:clan-c} and \Cref{alg:clan-create-cluster}.